-2021's record year for UK tech investment.
-What now?
+2021 was a record year for UK tech investment - what now?

 Following another record-breaking year, the UK tech sector reported its highest ever level of investment in 2021 with over £29.4 billion invested across startups and scaleups, further strengthening the sector's attractiveness to venture capital investors.